 The now-retired narcotics agent assigned to manage the Jerry Sandusky child sexual abuse case never tracked down a victim.
 From March 2009 to December 2010 - for 21 long months - not a single victim was identified.

-It was journalist Sara Ganim who prompted the mother of Victim 6 to contact investigators in December 2010, and it was Victim 6's mother who identified Victims 3, 4, 5 and 7.
+It was journalist Sara Ganim who prompted the mother of Victim 6 to contact investigators in December 2010, and it was Victim 6's mother who identified Victims 3, 4, 5 and 7 using Sandusky's autobiography - apparently it hadn't occurred to investigators to read it, if they even were aware of its existence.

 Victim 6 was the boy whose complaint against Sandusky was dismissed by Centre County District Attorney's office in 1998.
 But Corbett's investigative team (by then, all of two investigators) never found him.
 His mother found them - 21 months after they claim to have started looking.